hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

   }
 ```

-**Now if I pop back over to Terraform Cloud you can see that a new run has triggered based on the change I just made.
-Terraform Cloud watches that master branch for any changes and automatically picks them up.
+**Now if I pop back over to HCP Terraform you can see that a new run has triggered based on the change I just made.
+HCP Terraform watches that master branch for any changes and automatically picks them up.
 I still have a chance to review the run in the UI here.
 You can see that my policy check is now passing, which will make the finance people happy, and I can continue building my dev environment.**

 **I'll click Confirm & Apply and we'll start building.**